 Subsidiary Ownership Year of incorporation Country of incorporation RA Holdco 1 Limited ("RA Holdco 1") RA Holdco 1 is the holding company of RA Holdco 2 100% 2013 Cayman Islands RA Holdco 2 LLC (Delaware) ("RA Holdco 2") RA Holdco 2 is the holding company of RA Holdco Limited, ALTHL and other Working Capital Financ (WCF) interests transferred from Arcapita.
 2013 United States of America Arcapita LT Holdings Limited ("ALTHL") ALTHL's main activity is to hold the Group's share in investee companies.
 100% 2010 Cayman Islands RA Holdco 3 Limited ("RA Holdco 3") RA Holdco 3 is the holding company of AIML, AIFL and other management companies.
-100% 2013 Cayman Islands Arcapita Investment Management Limited I AIML's main activity is to maintain and manage the books of accounts of the 100% 1997 Cayman Islands Arcapita Investment Funding Limited AIFL is the holding company of ASFL; its main activities are to sponsor other investment banking activities.
-100% 1998 Cayman Islands Arcapita Structured Finance Limited ASFL's main activity is to structure Islamic acceptable financing facilities and to undertake post-acquisition asset management.
+100% 2013 Cayman Islands Arcapita Investment Management Limited d AIML's main activity is to maintain and manage the books of accounts of the investee companies.
+100% 1997 Cayman Islands Arcapita Investment Funding Limited AIFL is the holding company of ASFL; its main activities are to sponsor other investment banking activities.
+100% 1998 Cayman Islands Arcapita Structured Finance Limited ASFL's main activity is to structure Islamic acceptable financing facilities an to undertake post-acquisition asset management.
 100% d 1998 Cayman Islands

-2.3 Standards and amendments effective for annual period beginning on 1 January 2014 and
+2.3 Standards and amendments effective for annual period beginning on 1 January 2014 and that have been early adopted by the Group